erikdelange/EXIN-The-Experimental-Interpreter/README.md

 # First a short demo
 s = reverse("abracadabra")
-print s, "\n\n"
-s = reverse(s)  # turn s back in the original string print s, "\n\n"
+print s, "\n\n"  # this will print 'arbadacarba' s = reverse(s)  # turn s back in the original string print s, "\n\n"

 # Let the user enter strings
 do
-	input "Please enter a string: " s if s == "End" or s == "" break
+	input "Please enter a string (empty line to end): " s if s == ""
+		break
 	print reverse(s), "\n"
 while 1
 ```
 The interpreter is written in C. The details of the language and the interpreter are explained in the documents listed below.
-EXIN is meant for educational purposes and you can do with it whatever you like.
+EXIN is meant for fun and education (at least mine) and you can do with it whatever you like.

 - [EXIN language reference](EXIN%20language%20reference.md)
 - [EXIN software architecture](EXIN%20software%20architecture.md)